Liberty Island: History

 Coin-operated binoculars on Liberty Island.
 The island offers panoramic views of New York Harbor.

 Great Oyster Island

-At the time of European colonization of the Hudson River estuary in the mid-17th century, much of the west side of Upper New York Bay contained large tidal flats which hosted vast oyster beds, a major source of food for the Lenape native people who lived there at the time.
+At the time of European colonization of the Hudson River estuary in the mid-17th century, much of the west side of Upper New York Bay contained large tidal flats which hosted vast oyster-beds, a major source of food for the Lenape native people who lived there at the time.
 Several islands were not completely submerged at high tide.
-Three of them (later known as Bedloe's/Love/Liberty, Ellis, and Black Tom) were given the name Oyster Islands (oester eilanden) by the Dutch settlers of New Netherland, the first European colony in the Mid-Atlantic states.
-The oyster beds would remain a major source of food for nearly three centuries.
+The Dutch settlers of New Netherland (the first European colony in the Mid-Atlantic states) dubbed three of them (later known as Bedloe's/Love/Liberty, Ellis, and Black Tom) the Oyster Islands.
+The oyster beds would remain a major source of food for almost another three centuries.
 Land reclamation, started by the 1870s, particularly by the Lehigh Valley Railroad and Central Railroad of New Jersey, eventually obliterated the beds, engulfed one island and brought the shoreline much closer to the others.